Teaching Artist, Classroom Music

 Born and raised in Wisconsin, Mrs. Pearl received her degree and certification in General & Instrumental Music Education (K-12) from the University of Wisconsin-Milwaukee.
 Since 2012 she has taught in Milwaukee, New York, and now Chicago in a variety of settings including private, public, bilingual, and after-school programs.
 Most of her teaching has focused on general music and violin ensembles in elementary schools.

 Mrs. Pearl has experience performing on cello with the Brooklyn Symphony Orchestra, and on piano and guitar for small events.
-However, most of the time she has outside of the classroom is spent with her family (a husband, a toddler, and a cat), doing yoga, reading, making to-do lists, or learning how to juggle.
+However, most of the time she has outside of the classroom is spent with her family (a husband, two kids, and a cat), reading, making to-do lists, and having long conversations with neighbors and friends.